lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 Having something in `write-files` is a convenient way to create files during boot.

-Lets create another file, which will be responsible for checking availability of provided port.
+Let's create another file, which will be responsible for checking the availability of provided port.

 ```yaml
   - path: /opt/bin/wupiao